Sustainability metrics and indices: Circles of Sustainability approach

 A number of agencies including the UN Global Compact Cities Programme, World Vision and Metropolis have since 2010 begun using the Circles of Sustainability approach that sets up a four-domain framework for choosing appropriate indicators.
 Rather than designating the indicators that have to be used like most other approaches, it provides a framework to guide decision-making on what indicators are most useful.
 The framework is arranged around four domains - economics, ecology, politics and culture - which are then subdivided into seven analytically derived sub-domains for each domain.
 Indicators are linked to each sub-domain.
 By choosing culture as one of its key domains, the approach takes into account the emphasis of the 'Anthropological' approach (above), but retains a comprehensive sense of sustainability.
 The approach can be used to map any other sustainability indicator set.
 This is foundationally different from the Global Reporting Initiative Index (below) which uses a triple-bottom-line organizing framework, and is most relevant to corporate reporting.

-Global Reporting Initiative Index
+Global Reporting Initiative

 In 1997 the Global Reporting Initiative (GRI) was started as a multi-stakeholder process and independent institution whose mission has been "to develop and disseminate globally applicable Sustainability Reporting Guidelines".
 The GRI uses ecological footprint analysis and became independent in 2002.
 It is an official collaborating centre of the United Nations Environment Programme (UNEP) and during the tenure of Kofi Annan, it cooperated with the UN Secretary-General's Global Compact.